threetee/scalr/bin/README.md

     "15275": [ "Review", "ttm-review", "ttm-staging", "Zoidberg" ],

-It may happen that we add new aliases.
+We add new aliases.
 To include them you can either:

 * delete the file (`~/.ttm_scalr_aliases.json`) and the next time you run the script it'll regenerate the alias file for you, or